 Pradaxa (dabigatran etexilate mesylate) is given to patients with atrial fibrillation, or an irregular heart rhythm.
 It is designed to reduce the risk of stroke.
 The drug works by inhibiting thrombin, an enzyme in the blood that is involved in blood clotting and causes stroke.
 The problem with Pradaxa is that it has no antidote.

-If you took Pradaxa and suffered uncontrollable or excessive bleeding, heart attack or acute coronary syndrome, contact Salvi, Schostok & Pritchard P.C., today at our toll-free number or through our online form.
+If you took Pradaxa and suffered uncontrollable or excessive bleeding, heart attack or acute coronary syndrome, contact a prescription error lawyer at Salvi, Schostok & Pritchard P.C., today at our toll-free number or through our online form.
 We are investigating legal claims related to Pradaxa’s side effects, and we may be able to help you.